 - Low back pain or abdominal pain that is dull, sharp, or cramping

 - Tissue or clot-like material that passes from the vagina

 - Vaginal bleeding, with or without abdominal cramps

 Some women may not have any symptoms at the beginning.

 During a pelvic exam, your provider may see that your cervix has opened (dilated).

 - Blood type (if you have an Rh-negative blood type, you would require a treatment with Rh-immune globulin).

 - Complete blood count (CBC) to determine how much blood has been lost.

 - HCG (quantitative) done every several days or weeks.

-- White blood count (WBC) and differential to rule out infection.
+- White blood count (WBC) and differential to check for infection.